jeffreyscanlon/Portfolio/README.md

-# Welcome to Jeffrey's Portfolio!
+# Welcome to Jeffrey's Portfolio
-This is Jeffrey's public portfolio for the Telling Stories with Data class at CMU!

-Link to live site: https://jeffreyscanlon.github.io/Portfolio/
+Thank you for visiting my portfolio!
+This site may be updated frequently./ Link to live site: https://jeffreyscanlon.github.io/Portfolio/

 # About me